CamFlow/vagrant/basic-ubuntu/README.md

-# Basic CamFlow on Fedora
+# Basic CamFlow on Ubuntu

 This is a minimal configuration running CamFlow based on the Ubuntu distribution.